moulaali/leetcode/coding-interview-tips.md

 **Communication**
   * Share what you are thinking while coding
   * If you are badly stuck and running out of time, ok to ask for few hints.

+**Debugging/Troubleshooting**
+  * Take simpler test case : smaller array with 3-4 elements, happy case, simple tree with few nodes
+  * Recursions in function loops: have a static function counter that is incremented after every call. exit after count == 10
+  *